 We will have a limited number of trained facilitators that we will be able to pair with events that need them.
 However, due to demand the number may be limited.
 We encourage hosts to identify interested friends, neighbors, or stakeholders to join them in completing the training and at their event.

-Who can attend the facilitation trainings?
+Who can attend the facilitation training?

-Facilitation trainings are open to the public, but registration and Common Ground participation is required of those who complete the trainings.
+Facilitation trainings are open to the public, but registration and Common Ground participation is required of those who complete the training.
 If you cannot complete the training, an online webinar will be available to view remotely.

 Can I (the host) become a facilitator?